ngvs2019/ngvs2019.github.io/venue.md

 #### How to get to the KIAA from the BSK
 * By subway
 Take the subway line 6 at Nanluogu Xiang station, transfer to line 4 at Ping'anli station, and get off at the East gate of Peking University station (line 4).
-From the East gate, it takes 10 and 15 minutes on foot to get the KIAA.
+From the east gate, it takes 10 and 15 minutes on foot to get the KIAA.
+Show the guard at the campus gates to enter the campus: [Enterance Permission Letter](http://kiaa.pku.edu.cn/sites/default/files/Visit_Info/For%20the%20guard%20of%20PKU%20campus.pdf).